COVID vaccination in care homes: Q&A

 However, it remains important to ensure that non-discriminatory criteria are used for any deployment decisions related to the new statutory requirement (for example, if there are a small number of available roles into which non-vaccinated staff may be redeployed, any criteria for deciding who is redeployed and who is dismissed must not discriminate).

-If you need any further advice or information on any employment or HR matters, please contact our employment law solicitors.
+If you need any further advice or information on any employment or HR matters, please contact our employment lawyers.